ceorron/cycle-bit-random-number-generator/README.md

 rcb-generator is a new kind of psuedo random number generator. rcb-generator is a bit pattern generator made to be fast, scalable, high quality psuedo random number generator.

-rcb-generator is provided as c++ source file (single header file).
+rcb-generator is provided as a C++ source file (single header file).

-MIT Licence - See Source/Licence file
+MIT Licence - See Source/License file

 # How to use